 Questions and notes:

 Ask questions!
-Ask about everything which is unclear right away.
+Ask about everything that is unclear right away.

 Other important things:

 Take someone with you to your appointment if you need assistance.